oliversenti/SynpulseFrontEndChallenge/README.md

 4. Build and deploy the app module

 ## Code Design & Structure
-This project directory consist of 3 directories:
+This project is using MVVM design pattern.
+The project directory consist of 3 directories:
 1. **data**: The M (Model) in MVVM.
 Where we perform data operations.
 2. **ui**: Fragments and ViewModels helping to display data to the user.
 3. **util**: Urilities directory for helper classes and functions.